DanielCusack/bulls_and_cows/README.md

 In this case, the guess has 1 hit and 2 blows

 ## Installation and Dependencies
 Run `python main.py` to play the game.
 Also, pygame is needed for to run this game.
-This can be done most easily with the pip tool and can usually be run with the follow command:
+This can be done most easily with the pip tool and can usually be run with the following command:

 `pip install pygame`